 KEY LARGO, Fla., Jan.
 11, 2017 -- A group of injured veterans and family members had a front row seat to view the Florida Keys wildlife during a recent Wounded Warrior Project® (WWP) snorkeling excursion.
 As they explored natural coral reefs, warriors experienced firsthand what is possible at social events that connect them with fellow service members in their community.

 "My wife and I love snorkeling, and I was looking forward to meeting new warriors," said Army veteran Anthony Sanchez.
 "That was the best part – talking with my military buddies and sharing the experience of snorkeling with them."

-COLUMBIA, S.C., Dec.
-2, 2016 -- A group of injured veterans learned all about the art of glassblowing during a recent Wounded Warrior Project® (WWP) program event in Columbia, South Carolina.
-During the workshop, warriors experienced what is possible when exposed to social events that get them out of the house and engaged with fellow service members.
+JACKSONVILLE, Fla., Jan.
+11, 2017 -- A group of injured veterans and family members took in a few hours of live professional wrestling during a recent Wounded Warrior Project® (WWP) outing to WWE® SmackDown Live.
+They also experienced firsthand what is possible at social gatherings that get them out of the house and connected with fellow service members.

 More than 100 participants began their evening at WWP headquarters, where they dined on pizza while staff members informed them about programs and services that help in the recovery process.
 Through the generosity of donors, these programs are available to warriors and their families at no cost to them.